SI 2022 Household Finance

 Jinyuan Zhang, University of California, Los Angeles

-Erica Xuewei Jiang, University of Southern California
+Erica Xuewei Jiang, University of California, Los Angeles

 Gloria Yang Yu, Singapore Management University